Computer Vision · Color Science · Image Analytics

 3rd Act Shift

 In 14 of 18 sampled films, warm/cool ratio shifts measurably in the final quarter of runtime.
-Crime and thriller genres consistently cool; coming-of-age films go warmer.
+Crime and thriller genres consistently cool; coming-of-age films warm.
 The direction is genre-predictive even when narrative content is unknown.

 ΔE 18.4

-Mean perceptual color distance between directors' palette fingerprints is 18.4 ΔE units, well above the just-noticeable difference threshold of ~2.3.
-Directors can be distinguished from palette data alone at 82% accuracy using a simple k-nearest neighbor classifier.
+Mean perceptual color distance between director palette fingerprints across the sampled corpus.
+Well above the just-noticeable threshold of ~2.3.
+Directors can be distinguished from palette data alone at 82% accuracy using a k-nearest neighbor classifier.

 Entropy & Pacing